Appendix 8 - Indo-Pacific Maritime Security Initiative

 MSI.5.1.8.
 The amount, type and purpose of assistance and training provided in the three previous fiscal years, a description of the elements of the Theater Campaign Plan (TCP) and Integrated Country Strategy (ICS) or Integrated Mission Strategy (IMS) that will be advanced by MSI assistance, and whether that assistance could be provided under Section 333 or other DoD security cooperation (SC) authorities or other Department of State (State) SC authorities, and an identification of each such authority.

 MSI.5.2.
-An annual report to Congress for the MSI programs is provided by Deputy Assistant Secretary of Defense Global Partnerships (DASD(GP)).
+An annual report to Congress for the MSI programs is provided by Deputy Assistant Secretary of Defense for Global Partnerships (DASD(GP)).
 DSCA will support DASD(GP) with reporting data

 MSI.5.3.
 Any other matter the SECDEF considers appropriate.